xplore3/xdata3/README.md

 ---

 ## Using Your Custom Plugins
-Plugins that are not in the official registry for ElizaOS can be used as well.
+Plugins that are not in the official registry for Xdata3OS can be used as well.
 Here's how:

 ### Installation